 Motion compensation?
 What now?

 Imagine you're watching a tennis match.
-The camera is fixed on a certain angle.
+The camera is fixed at a certain angle.
 The only thing moving is the ball back and forth.
 How would you encode this information?
 You do what you always do, right?
 You have a 3D array of pixels, two dimensions in space and one in time.
 Right?

 B-frames are even more interesting, where the prediction happens bi-directionally, both from past frames and from future frames.
 So you can imagine now why that Apple home page video is so well compressed.
-Because it's just three I-frames in which the macro blocks are being panned around.
+Because it's really just three I-frames in which the macro blocks are being panned around.

 Now we've covered both spatial and temporal compression!
 So far we have a shitton of space saved in Quantization.
 Chroma subsampling further halved the space required.
-On top of that we have motion compensation that stores only 3 actual frames for the 300 that we had in that video.
+On top of that, we have motion compensation that stores only 3 actual frames for the ~300 that we had in that video.

 Looks pretty good to me.
 Now what?

 Now we wrap up and seal the deal.
 We use a traditional lossless entropy encoder.
 Because why not?
 Let's just slap that on there for good measure.

 The I-frames, after the lossy steps, contain redundant information.
 The motion vectors for each of the macro blocks in the P and B-frames - there are entire groups of them with the same values - since several macro blocks move by the same amount when the image pans in our test video.